 The Vision: From the beginning, Joanne wanted to create unique elegant yet edgy one off (LIMITED EDITION) garments, relying on her intuition, a lot of hard work and her belief that she could make women’s lives better with fashion.
 Joanne knows better than anyone that anything can happen if you’re dressed to take on the world, show your “individuality” and wants all women to have the confidence to live their dreams too.

 Whether she is turning her hand to traditional power suiting with Dora Joyce flair, unique coats or an artistic party dress with an embellished vintage feel, Joanne's emotional connection is real and expressed through these garments.

 Colonisation: Joanne grew up with the results of colonisation and this has driven her to express her experiences in her first winter range she calls “Colonisation”.

 Dora Joyce “Colonisation” garments are reflections of some of those memories, thoughts, traumas and feelings which have helped inspire her to create this range.

 Inspiration comes from the designs through time and history that was New Zealand from the 1800’s to its modern times, these include, gathers, waist girdles, frocks, petticoats, large sleeve cuffs with roulee loops and are constructed from colours, like grey, pink, black and blood red.

 The Path from Colonisation: Joanne’s believes that her garments can help heal some of these past energies and she has chosen tools to help change this energy of "Colonisation".
-Binding a taonga (crystal) within each unique garment to help shift energies and each taonga is blessed then handcrafted into the garment and is purposely placed near certain chakras that need this change in vibrational energy.
+Binding a taonga (treasured gift) within each unique garment to help shift energies and each taonga is blessed then handcrafted into the garment and is purposely placed near certain chakras that need this change in vibrational energy.

 Whakatauakii (Proverb/significant saying)